cometbft/cometbft/docs/guides/app-dev/mempool-lanes.md

 ### Handling Info requests

 When a CometBFT node starts, it performs a handshake with the application by sending an `Info` request.
-This process allows the node to retrieve essential data from the application to initialize and configure itself.
+This process allows CometBFT to retrieve essential data from the application to initialize and configure itself.

-Upon receiving an `Info` request, the application must reply with the mapping from lane IDs and their priorities in the `LanePriorities` field, and the default lane in the `DefaultLane` field.
+Upon receiving an `Info` request, the application must reply with the lane IDs and their priorities in the `LanePriorities` field, and the default lane in the `DefaultLane` field.
 The default lane ID must be a key in the map `LanePriorities`.